 School and Holiday Hunger

-The Food Poverty Working Group has been looking at ways to make school meal clubs (breakfast, lunch, after school) and holiday food clubs (to address children not getting enough food in the holidays) more systematically provided across the city.
+The Fair Access to Food Working Group has been looking at ways to make school meal clubs (breakfast, lunch, after school) and holiday food clubs (to address children not getting enough food in the holidays) more systematically provided across the city.
 At present, provision is patchy.
 A Food Exeter collaboration with St Sidwells, Exeter Food Action and ten local schools has seen a regular Cookery School taking place each summer and this will expand in future.

 Read more about food poverty here